Artuqids: Literature

 The Artuqids are known for their sponsoring of literary works in Arabic.
 A copy of al-Sufi's book on astronomy The Book of Fixed Stars, a synthesis of Ptolemy's Almagest and Arabic astronomical traditions, was made in 1131 in Artuqid Mardin.
-Kara Arslan (1148–1174 CE) commissioned a new Arabic translation of De Materia Medica by an Arab Christian author named Abu Salim al-Malti, probably from Malatya.
+Topkapı Palace Museum Library, TSMK, A. 3493 in Kara Arslan (1148–1174 CE) commissioned a new Arabic translation of De Materia Medica by an Arab Christian author named Abu Salim al-Malti, probably from Malatya.
+Ibn al-Azraq who worked as a mutawalli ishraf al-waqf (Note: Supervisor of charitably endowed property) for the Artuqids, wrote a historical chronicle called, Tarīkh Mayyāfāriqīn, concerning them and the Marwanids and Hamdanids.

 The Artuqid ruler Nasr al-Din Mahmud (r.
 1201–1222) is known to have commissioned an edition of the Al-Jāmi‘ fī ṣinā‘at al-ḥiyal of Ibn al-Razzaz al-Jazari, devoted to the depiction of mechanical devices, in April 1206 at the Artuqid court (Ahmet III 3472, Topkapı Sarayı Library).
 The miniatures are thought to reflect various aspects of the Artuqid court at the time.
 Ibn al-Razzaz al-Jazari was employed at the Artuqid court during the last quarter of the 12th century, and this is the earliest known manuscript of his opus.
 Many of the figures in the manuscript wear the characteristic Turkic dress, with long coat and boots, and the sharbush headgear (of a special type seen only in Artuqid manuscripts, with a very tall cap behind the headplate and the limited usage of fur around the rim).

 An early edition of the Maqamat al-Hariri (Bibliothèque Nationale de France, Arabe 3929) is also considered as probably belonging to the same Artuqid school of painting.

 "Sign of Sagittarius" by al-Sufi in his book Ṣuwar al-kawākib al-thābita, Artuqid Mardin, 1131 CE (TSMK, A. 3493).

 Court scene.
 Amid, modern-day Diyarbakır, Turkey, 1206 (Ms. Ahmet III 3472).

 Turkic figure.
 Amid, modern-day Diyarbakır, Turkey, 1206 (Ms. Ahmet III 3472).

 A Jariya prostitute, in the Maqamat al-Hariri (Arabe 3929), also thought to belong to the same Artuqid school of painting.